A Day in My Life: General Meyer

 General Meyer's Flight

 Brigadier General Richard L. Meyer is a decorated veteran, having been vice commander of 12th Air Force, with headquarters at Bergstrom Air Force Base, Texas.
 In his role as a command pilot, he logged more than 4,000 hours flying time and 100 combat hours.
 His military decorations and awards include the Legion of Merit, Bronze Star Medal, Meritorious Service Medal with three oak leaf clusters, Air Medal with four oak leaf clusters and Air Force Commendation Medal with four oak leaf clusters.

-After being diagnosed with a brain tumor, General Meyer thankfully graduated off hospice and arrived at Silverado Onion Creek in need of much support and assistance.
-With the love of his wife Joanne, and the Onion Creek team, he has grown stronger each day.
+After being diagnosed with a brain tumor, General Meyer thankfully graduated off hospice and arrived at Silverado in need of much support and assistance.
+With the love of his wife Joanne, and the community team, he has grown stronger each day.